Freight Shipping from Stockton to Detroit

 How much does it cost to ship freight from Stockton to Detroit?

-Full truckload (FTL) rates from Stockton, CA to Detroit, MI currently range from $5,661-$6,977 for a standard dry van load over the 2,633-mile route.
+Full truckload (FTL) rates from Stockton, CA to Detroit, MI currently range $5,661-$6,977 (roughly $2.17-$2.66 per mile over 2,633 miles).
 LTL shipments typically cost $1,648-$2,638 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Stockton to Detroit?